 - If evidence proves eligibility, voter remains active

 - If evidence proves ineligibility, voter is removed from voter file

 - Voter is sent a notice of the Supervisor decision by certified letter, return receipt requested

-Voter registration statistics are updated nightly and posted across the top of the Supervisor of Elections home page at www.VotePinellas.com.
+Voter registration statistics are updated nightly and posted across the top of the Supervisor of Elections homepage.
 These statistics reflect only active registered voters.

 List Maintenance Activity Reports

-Twice a year, on January 31 and July 31, the Supervisor of Elections is required to certify to the Division of Elections the list maintenance activities conducted during the six months prior.
+No later than January 31 and July 31 of each year, the Supervisor of Elections is required to certify to the Division of Elections the list maintenance activities conducted during the six months prior.
 Certification forms must include the number of Address Confirmation Requests sent, the number of voters designated inactive, and the number of voters removed from the statewide voter registration file.